 - Bake as directed in the recipe, until the top is golden and the juicy blueberries are bubbling.
 Check that the biscuit is fully baked before removing it from the oven.

-- Organization: always read the recipe first and make sure you have all the ingredients, at the right temperatures, and also the rest of the equipment and space to make it.
-This will make the process so much easier!
+- Organization: read the recipe first and ensure you have ingredients at the correct temperature, equipment, and enough workspace.
+This will make the process so much easier.

-- Baking time: keep in mind that all ovens and pans are different, even if they look the same or very similar.
+- Baking time: remember that all ovens and pans are different, even if they look the same or very similar.
 The baking time in my recipes is as accurate as it can be, but it might take you more or less time.
-You can use a thermometer that is placed inside the oven (like the OXO oven thermometer) to check that your oven is at the right temperature.
+You can use a thermometer inside the oven (like the OXO oven thermometer) to check that your oven is at the right temperature.
 I recommend you keep track of how your oven works and what tiny details you might need to adjust.

-- Flavorings: I'm very partial to blueberries and lemon (Lemon Blueberry Crumb Cake anyone?) but they are also wonderful with orange, tangerine, or ground cinnamon.
+- Flavorings: I'm very partial to blueberries and lemon (Lemon Blueberry Crumb Cake, anyone?), but they are also wonderful with orange, tangerine, or ground cinnamon.
 So let your palate decide.

 - Serving: cobblers are served directly in the dish they were baked in, so make sure you use one you like to take to the table.
-A dollop of whipped cream or scoop of vanilla ice cream over a warm serving of this homemade blueberry cobbler recipe might be the perfect summer dessert.
+A dollop of whipped cream or a scoop of vanilla ice cream over a warm serving of this homemade blueberry cobbler recipe might be the perfect summer dessert.
 At least in my house.

 - Crunchier topping: you can sprinkle an extra tablespoon of sugar on top of the dough before it goes into the oven to create an even crisper layer.